 Both Command Prompt and PowerShell will give you the same results, and you can use any of these tools to see your system uptime.

-If you want to find information about your system uptime, you can do it using the systeminfo command in Command Prompt.
+If you want to find information about your system uptime, use the systeminfo command in Command Prompt.
 To do that, follow these simple steps:

 - Open Command Prompt.